pascalpp/FreeRuler/README.md

 As this is my first Cocoa application, any help is appreciated!

-If you have experience with macOS app development in Swift, please look at the [help wanted issues](https://github.com/pascalpp/FreeRuler/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+sort%3Aupdated-desc).
+If you have experience with Mac app development in Swift, please look at the [help wanted issues](https://github.com/pascalpp/FreeRuler/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+sort%3Aupdated-desc).

 Or you can [make a donation](https://www.paypal.me/pascalpp).